mherchel/herchel.com/src/blog/variables/index.md

 For the background image, I'm using a pattern from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/) that can be downloaded [here](https://www.toptal.com/designers/subtlepatterns/subtle-grey/).

 I want the background image to be fixed (meaning that it won't move when scrolled).
-But, that introduces a performance issue: When scrolling on a page that has `background-attachment: fixed;`, the page will continuously repaint on scroll.
+But, that introduces a performance issue: When scrolling on a page that has `background-attachment: fixed;`, the browser will continuously [repaint](https://developers.google.com/web/fundamentals/performance/rendering/simplify-paint-complexity-and-reduce-paint-areas) while you're scrolling.
 This is expensive for the CPU, and can often lead to situations where the page acts "janky" while scrolling.

 To work around this, I'm creating a `::before` pseudo-element on the `body`, and then fixed positioning it, *and* promoting it to its own [composite layer](https://www.html5rocks.com/en/tutorials/speed/layers/) using `backface-visibility: hidden;`.
 This will mitigate any scrolling issues.